segevp/one/README.md

-# one
+# One (discontinued)
-access one-prat api via python
+A program to automatically report attendancy, using one-prat reverse-engineered API.